PixelsCamp/docs/N00BS.md

 Pay attention to Pixels Camp’s Twitter for surprise announcements.

-You should also join PixelsCamp Slack Team Make sure you bring comfortable clothes to move around.
+You should also join PixelsCamp Slack Team.

+Make sure you bring comfortable clothes to move around.
 Now it’s the time to dust off your nerd/geek t-shirts and wear them proudly.

 ## Meals and snacks